Translate

 One of the Caspian Terns takes off to hunt fish in the lagoon.

-Our bird is successful and we can see the fish, held in its beak.
+Our bird is thriving, and we can see the fish held in its beak.

 Twisting and turning through the kites.

-They hunt over the sea, the kites are not such problem.
+They hunt over the sea, and the kites are not a problem.

 On the lagoon fringe, elegant Audouin's Gulls, some with their continuity rings showing.

-A juvenile Audouins, showing a plumage of a second winter bird, it will soon be in its full adult plumage.
+A juvenile Audouin shows the plumage of a second winter bird; it will soon be in its full adult plumage.

 A third winter Yellow-legged gull.